SandroNizharadze/Jobsight/docs/vercel_deployment.md

 1. Make sure the `vercel.json` file doesn't contain any invalid fields (like unsupported framework names)
 2. Check that the Vercel Python runtime is specified correctly in `vercel.json`
-3. Verify that `pyproject.toml` and `runtime.txt` specify the correct Python version
+3. Verify that `runtime.txt` is properly formatted
+4. If you encounter package discovery issues, ensure that no `pyproject.toml` file exists in your project

 ### Python Environment Issues